Mesoscopic modeling of hidden spiking neurons: Experimental results

-To assess how well neuLVM can infer the latent population activity and how neuLVM compares with the methods assuming full observability (like \citet{RenLon20}), we studied in detail a single trial showing a transition from a metastable $4$-cluster state to a $3$-cluster state (Figure~\ref{fig:1pop-exp}~D,E).
+To assess how well neuLVM can infer the latent population activity and how neuLVM compares with the methods assuming full observability (like \citet{RenLon20}), we studied in detail a single trial showing a transition from a metastable $4$-cluster state to a $3$-cluster state (Figure~\ref{fig:1pop-exp}D,E).
 To generate this trial, we chose $J = 60.32$ mV and initialized the network in the $4$-cluster state.
-From the spike trains of only two neurons (red stars in Figure~\ref{fig:1pop-exp}~D), neuLVM could infer the ground truth population activity $\bn^*$ during the $4$-cluster state, and during the $3$-cluster state, and could approximately detect the transition between the two states (Figure~\ref{fig:1pop-exp}~E).
-While the summed, smoothed spike trains missed two out of four population activity peaks in the $4$-cluster state, and one out of three peaks in the $3$-cluster state (purple curve in Figure~\ref{fig:1pop-exp}~E), the strong inductive biases contained in neuLVM still enabled the inference of the `missing' peaks (blue curve in Figure~\ref{fig:1pop-exp}~E).
-Finally, neuLVM and a method assuming full observability (equivalent to a naive application of \citet{RenLon20}) were compared through their ability to recover the connectivity parameter $J$, for varying number of observed neurons (Figure~\ref{fig:1pop-exp}~F, Table~\ref{tab:1pop-result-comp}).
-Since their algorithm does not take into account hidden neurons, the method of \citet{RenLon20} led to wildly inaccurate estimate $\widehat{J}$ when the summed spike train was far from the ground truth population activity (which happened when the number of observed neurons was small, see Figure~\ref{fig:1pop-exp}~E for an example).
-In contrast, the neuLVM managed to recover the connectivity parameter, thanks to the fact that the Baum-Viterbi algorithm of Section~\ref{sec:neuLVM} also infers the population activity (see Figure~\ref{fig:1pop-exp}~E for an example).
+From the spike trains of only two neurons (red stars in Figure~\ref{fig:1pop-exp}D), neuLVM could infer the ground truth population activity $\bn^*$ during the $4$-cluster state, and during the $3$-cluster state, and could approximately detect the transition between the two states (Figure~\ref{fig:1pop-exp}E).
+While the summed, smoothed spike trains missed two out of four population activity peaks in the $4$-cluster state, and one out of three peaks in the $3$-cluster state (purple curve in Figure~\ref{fig:1pop-exp}E), the strong inductive biases contained in neuLVM enabled the inference of the `missing' peaks (blue curve in Figure~\ref{fig:1pop-exp}E).
+Finally, neuLVM and a method assuming full observability (equivalent to a naive application of \citet{RenLon20}) were compared through their ability to recover the connectivity parameter $J$, for varying numbers of observed neurons (Figure~\ref{fig:1pop-exp}F, Table~\ref{tab:1pop-result-comp}).
+Since a naive application of the method of \citet{RenLon20} does not take into account hidden neurons, it led, as expected, to wildly inaccurate estimates $\widehat{J}$ when the summed spike train was far from the ground truth population activity (which happened when the number of observed neurons was small, see Figure~\ref{fig:1pop-exp}E for an example).
+In contrast, the neuLVM managed to recover the connectivity parameter, thanks to the fact that the Baum-Viterbi algorithm of Section~\ref{sec:neuLVM} also infers the population activity (see Figure~\ref{fig:1pop-exp}E for an example).